ojplg/skir/README.md

 Notes About Maven
 -----------------

 The pom file works and you can build the code and run the tests with it, but that's it for now.
-It does not know how to deploy the resources or run the application.
+It does not know how to run the application.
 It should work for bootstrapping the project in Intellij.
-But for actually building and running the application, stick with the scripts for now.
+But for actually running the application, stick with the scripts for now.
+Which includes building, unless you construct the classpath yourself.

 Some Comments
 =============